monofuel/badmars/README.md

-run dev-start.sh to start rethink, and all the backend services. dev-start will run most services with nodemon, so they will auto reload on updates. the net and web services are set to not run with nodemon, so that you can test changes without reconnecting.
+run dev-start.sh to start rethink, and all the backend services. after dev-start is running, you can use tmux attach to attach to it. dev-start will run most services with nodemon, so they will auto reload on updates. the net and web services are set to not run with nodemon, so that you can test changes without reconnecting.